-Department: Mitotyping Technologies a division of Health Network Laboratories
+Department: Mitotyping Technologies A Division of Health Network Laboratories

-Job Title: Forensic DNA Analyst
+Forensic DNA Analyst

 State College, PA

 Mitotyping Technologies (MT) is seeking applicants for the position of Forensic DNA Analyst to work in our expanding Forensics Division.
 Our laboratories were established to provide accurate, reliable, affordable and confidential DNA analysis of human biological samples.
 MT-FIL is a Division of Health Network Laboratories.